-The growing collection of consumer and clinical-facing devices and technologies has created unprecedented opportunities to impact the health of individuals and populations.
+The growing collection of consumer and clinical-facing devices and technologies has created unprecedented opportunities to improve the health of individuals and populations.
 Consumer and patient-centric information sharing, technology-mediated communication, care coordination, and behavior change are examples of health-related outcomes for which technologies play a role in health and wellbeing.
-HCIRB’s focus on behavioral informatics incorporates the study of the use of these technologies by consumers and patients, caregivers, and health care providers as well as the design, implementation, and evaluation of behavioral interventions delivered by advanced technologies, analytics, and platforms for cancer control (adapted from SBM SIG definition).
+HCIRB’s focus on behavioral informatics incorporates the study of the use of these technologies by consumers and patients, caregivers, and health care providers.
+Researchers also are examining the design, implementation, and evaluation of behavioral interventions delivered by advanced technologies, analytics, and platforms for cancer control.

 - Primary Research Priorities